jperegoy/redux-delete-lab-onl01-seng-pt-030220/README.md

 _name_ of the band) as the props to each rendered `Band` component.

-5. In the `Band` component, you will need to add a button that dispatches an action of type `'DELETE_BAND'` and then passes through that band's id as the `action.id`.
+5. In the `Band` component, you will need to add a button that dispatches an action of type `'DELETE_BAND'` which then passes through that band's id as the `action.id`.
 This dispatched action should be provided as a prop from BandsContainer.